-I pride myself on a serving up a savory, succulent bird that is not only fills my family’s bellies with gratitude and nourishment but that fills our home with the rich velvety aroma of luxurious layered flavors.
+I pride myself on a serving up a savory, succulent bird that not only fills my family’s bellies with gratitude and nourishment, but fills our home with the rich velvety aroma of luxurious layered flavors.
 The aromatic anticipation is just as much a part of the holiday experience as the meal.

 You can choose to brine your bird or not.
 Either way the butter rub will make a moist turkey.
 To complete your perfect bird be sure to make this nourishing and delicious gluten fee gravy too!